mihail911/CoolPapers/README.md

 * *Future Work*
   More work needs to be done in establishing proper projectivity signatures for a broader range of quantifiers, verbal constructs, implicatives and factives, logical connections, and other semantic functions.

+#[The PASCAL Recognising Textual Entailment Challenge] (http://download-v2.springer.com/static/pdf/580/bok%253A978-3-540-33428-6.pdf?token2=exp=1430025100~acl=%2Fstatic%2Fpdf%2F580%2Fbok%25253A978-3-540-33428-6.pdf*~hmac=c050ffd46337c67706a3e17accb3fb348d1a14980319bbddf584b8d93f82f0f7)
+* *General Problem*
+  * Paper proposes an abstract generic task to frame the textual entailment problem.
+* *Summary*
+  * Generated a dataset of text snippets from general news domain, annotated by humans with entailment properties.
+Annotators generated hypotheses for certain text corpora by converting questions and text phrases across various domains including QA, information extraction, reading comprehension, machine translation, and paraphrase acquisition.
+Sixteen submissions made to the challenge encompassing a wide variety of entailment inference systems.
+Basic kinds of features for the system include stemming, lemmatization, POS tagging, and some sort of statistical weighting.
+Other features included making use of higher-level lexical relationships via Wordnet or evaluating distance between syntactic structures of hypothesis and premise.
+* *Future Work*
+  * Wished to improve the challenge by dealing with multi-valued annotation, relaxing assumptions on assumed background knowledge, providing entailment subtasks, and offering a wider variety of inference scope.